ashleymills/Reachability.swift/README.md

 - If an application has the privacy option “Use cellular data” turned off, the Reachability class still reports isReachable() to be true.
 There is currently no (non-private) API to detect this.
 If you need this feature, please raise file a [bug report](https://bugreport.apple.com) with Apple to get this fixed.
 See devforums thread for details: https://devforums.apple.com/message/1059332#1059332

+## Supporting **Reachability.swift**
+Keeping **Reachability.swift** up-to-date is a time consuming task.
+Making updates, reviewing pull requests, responding to issues and answering emails all take time.
+If you'd like to help keep me motivated, please download my free app, [Foto Flipper] from the App Store.
+(To really motivate me, pay $0.99 for the IAP!)

+Thanks
+Ash

 ## Installation
 ### Manual
 Just drop the **Reachability.swift** file into your project.
 That's it!